anokhimg/common-nodejs-components/.github/CONTRIBUTING.md

-# Contributing to xsight-infra repository
+# Contributing to dataverse-infra repository

 First off, thanks for taking the time to contribute!